 2365 Course Duration & Scheduling:

 The 2365 Course consists of 16 weeks of theory and practical training.
 Practical Assessments and Online multiple choice exams are also completed during this time.
-The course is delivered in 2 weekly blocks each month, lasting approximately 30 weeks.
-Course dates run as follows:
+The course is normally delivered in 2 weekly blocks each month, lasting approximately 30 weeks.
+However please note that sometimes the course will have longer or shorter breaks between classes especially if the course spans the Christmas period.

 For detailed course dates please call 01293 529777.